1. Print your Student's Admission Ticket

 - Ensure the phone is off

-- Place the phone in the restricted items area when prompted
+- Place the phone in the prohibited items area when prompted

 - Do NOT attempt to access or use it at any time, including during breaks.

-Possessing a restricted item during testing will result in your student being excused from testing, the test being cancelled without refund, and may limit the opportunity to retest.
+Possessing a prohibited item during testing will result in your student being excused from testing, the test being cancelled without refund, and may limit the opportunity to retest.

 4. Know Where to Go